 Using the SUMIFS function, you can sum cells that meet multiple conditions simultaneously.

-Suppose we want to count how many Apple accessories were sold in quantities greater than 1.
+We want to count the number of Apple accessories sold in quantities greater than 1.

 Let's apply this formula: